 If contracts remain opaque, citizens have no way of knowing whether they are getting a fair deal for their resources and no means of finding out where the money goes.

 This map shows which governments have published extractive contracts and provides links to these.
-Countries with a dark blue marker have published all their extractive contracts online.
+Countries with a dark blue marker have published most or all their extractive contracts online.
 Countries with a light blue marker have only published some contracts, or have legislated to publish contracts but have not yet done so.

 This map is still in its early phases, please email firstname.lastname@example.org if you think that there are any mistakes or omissions.